 Back in the old days, cockles were an essential ingredient in Char Koay Teow and Curry Laksa.
 The Hepatitis A epidemic of the early 80’s traced to partially cooked cockles saw the demise of this ingredient.
 Today, it is optional and many vendors do not even offer it to their customers.
 Shrimps and lap cheong (Chinese sausage) became the norm in place of cockles.

-Two other important ingredients in a good Char Koay Teow are bean sprouts and Chinese chives.
+Two other important ingredients in a good Char Koay Teow are taugeh (bean sprouts) and ku chai (Chinese chives).
 These vegetables provide texture and color contrast to the dish.
 Chinese chives also lend it a slightly garlicky flavor.